 You can see that even under optimal load conditions, and even when using 8 high-end AA batteries, the time between battery replacements becomes shorter than 6 months when the average power consumption is about 6 or 7 mW.

-Of course not all devices will want 8 AA batteries.
+Of course, not all devices will want 8 AA batteries.
 An Arlo Pro video camera, for instance, accepts four CR123A battery.
-This Lithium battery has the capacity of 4.5 WH at most, so a total of about 18 WH.
+This Lithium battery has a capacity of 4.5 WH at most, so a total of about 18 WH.
 High power consumption is related to video streaming.
-Making some assumptions about power consumption of the camera:
+Making some assumptions about the power consumption of the camera:

 Would you be happy replacing 4 CR123A batteries in a camera every 2 weeks?
 I know I wouldn’t be!

-Thus, power consumption determines the frequency of battery replacements, which in turn impacts user experience.
+Thus, power consumption determines the frequency of battery replacements, which in turn impacts the user experience.

 But what if a vendor wants to create a device with an average power consumption of 10 mW, or 50mW or 100mW?